-The best mini PC for gaming will give you the best gaming mini pc powerful enough to play all the AAA games you want and still give you at portability if you are a digital nomad or frequent traveler.
+The best mini PC for gaming in 2020 will give you the best gaming mini pc powerful enough to play all the AAA games you want and still give you at portability if you are a digital nomad or frequent traveler.

 Just because you are going big does not always mean it’s strong and powerful.
 Even the tiniest mini PC can pack a punch powerful enough to knock them, big boys, out.